 - Open Command Prompt as administrator.

-- DISM scan will now start.
-The scanning can take about 20 minutes, so don’t interfere with it.
+- Once again, the scanning should take about 20 minutes, so don’t interfere with it.

 - Press Windows Key +R, enter msconfig and press Enter.

-- Go to Services tab and check Hide all Microsoft services box.
+- Go to the Services tab and check Hide all Microsoft services box.

 - Then click Disable All and confirm with Apply.

-- Go to Startup tab and choose Open Task Manager.
+- Go to the Startup tab and choose Open Task Manager.

 - Restart your PC and try updating.